 Notice that the focus is on convincing the reader of your thesis.
 Leave out anything that does not help to prove your thesis.
 Do not tell us everything you know about the subject.
 Do not give a composer's biography or "analyze" a piece just because you think you have to.
 You don't have to do anything that doesn't provide evidence for your argument or provide context so we understand what you're talking about and why your thesis is important.
 If some aspect of the composer's biography or of the way the piece is made is relevant, use it as evidence for your thesis, and explain what about it supports your thesis.

 One exception to this rule: if it seems to contradict your thesis, you have to deal with it.
 Just as a lawyer arguing a case cannot simply ignore contradictory evidence, you should not either.
-The point is not to distract the reader with irrelevant background.
+The point is not to distract the reader with irrelevant background material or unnecessary details.

 You are now at the end of your paper.
 Now, most people want to summarize their paper at the end.
 You have already summarized your paper in your first paragraph.
 Do not do it again at the end.
 Instead, tell us the significance of what you have said.
 Explain why it is important, or tell us what paper remains to be written now that this one is finished.
 Try to imagine that your reader asks you the killer questions "So what?" and "Who cares?" and missed the significance of what you have said.
 Answer those questions.

 The first version of the research paper should represent your successful achievement of all these stages.
 You may find yourself looping back through steps 10 and 11 again and again.